HERE FOR YOU

 Waste Management Companies

-For an EfW or ERF to operate at its maximum capacity, it must be fed with fuel that meets the unique specifications of the facility.
-These operational limits are important, not only to ensure that the output of the facility is optimal, but also to maintain the plant equipment and influence the lifespan of the plant.
+EfW - Waste Composition AnalysisFor example, EfWs must be fed fuel that meets the unique specifications of the facility to operate at maximum capacity.
+These operational limits are important.
+They ensure the output of the facility is optimal and help maintain plant equipment, influencing the lifespan of the plant.

-Understanding the composition of the input material can also help to forecast the harmful emissions that will be released following incineration.
+Understanding the composition of input material can also help to forecast the harmful emissions that will be released following incineration.
 By monitoring the impact of this process on the environment, you can keep within the regulations.

 (IBA) Bottom Ash